 There have been many versions of Catwoman's origin over the years but details of her possible storyline suggested that Selina Kyle was born to Brian and Maria Kyle in the slums of Gotham City.
 Her mother was never close to Selina or her sister Maggie and would often rather spend time with her cats then her children.
 Her father was an abusive and drunken man who would always quarrel with Maria, a homemaker.
 In her spare time, Selina took gym lessons not just as an extra curricular but to sometimes avoid the domestic violence at home.
 One day, as she returned home from school, Selina found her mother lying in the bath tub filled with blood.
 Apparently, Maria had committed suicide by cutting her wrists with a razor blade.
-Selina’s father hated Selina because she looked like her mother, eventually he drank too much and was subdued to alcohol poisoning.
+Selina’s father hated Selina because she looked like her mother, eventually he drank too much and succumbed to alcohol poisoning.
 Selina called the police but as soon she hung up the phone, she packed her bag and ran away from home.

 Selina lived on the streets while Maggie was taking to an orphanage right away.She became a petty thief who would steal food at grocery stores.
 Eventually Selina was caught and sent to an orphanage.
 She caused so much trouble that she would be sent to Juvenile Hall.
 When Selina was 13 years old she was sent back to an orphanage, but she soon discovered that the place was embezzling money.
 They would confront her and attempt to cover it all up by drowning Selina in a bag dropped into the river.
 Selina escapes and returns to the orphanage.
 She steals documentary proof that they were embezzling money and also stole money to live on her own, she sent the documents to the police to expose them.